U.S. National Forest Campground Guide

 FISHING

-CAMPGROUND NAME: Hearts Content VISIT DATE: 06/17/1996 UPDATE DATE: 2/27/2008 STATE: Pennsylvania REGION: Eastern RANGER DISTRICT: Bradford NEAREST CITY/TOWN: Warren RESERVATIONS: 1-877-444-6777 or make on-line reservation DIRECTIONS: From Warren, PA, take US Rt.
-6 west 4.5 miles to US Rt.
-62. Go south for 1 mile on Rt.
-62 and turn left at the Hearts Content sign (State Rt.
-405).
-On Rt.
-405, go 4.5 miles to County Rd.
-3005 (Pleasant Dr.).
-Proceed on Rt.
-3005 for 5 miles, after which it changes to County Rd.
-2002.
-Follow Rt.
-2002 for 4 miles to campground.
+CAMPGROUND NAME: Hearts Content VISIT DATE: 06/17/1996 UPDATE DATE: 3/21/2024 STATE: Pennsylvania REGION: Eastern RANGER DISTRICT: Bradford NEAREST CITY/TOWN: Warren RESERVATIONS: 1-877-444-6777 or make on-line reservation DIRECTIONS: In Warren, PA, at the intersection of US Rts.
+6 and 62, take Rt 62 south 1 mile to Hearts Content campground sign.
+Turn left after sign and go 0.1 miles to "Y" intersection.
+Bear right onto Lenhart Rd. and go 3.2 miles to a "T" intersection and another Hearts Content campground sign.
+Turn right and go 4.7 miles to another "Y" intersection.
+Bear left onto Hearts Content Rd. and go 3.8 miles to campground on right.
 GENERAL COMMENTS: The elevation is 1,750 ft.
-The campground, adjacent to the Hickory Creek Wilderness, has two, overlapping loops.
-This pleasant old campground was built by the Civilian Conservation Corps (CCC) in 1936 and has retained a charming rustic character.
-Nearby, across the road, is an attractive old-growth woods of White pine, hemlock, and beech.
+The campground, adjacent to the Hickory Creek Wilderness, has a bisected loop.
+The top or north part of the loop has a large grass field and playground with campsites overlooking the field.
+The southern part of the loop has the majority of campsites but they are tucked well back into the trees giving them excellent privacy.
+Two of these sites have a lean-to large enough for a picnic table.
+Grand old hemlock, beech and maple trees, among other species, provide ample shade and outstanding privacy.
+This beautiful old campground was built by the Civilian Conservation Corps (CCC) in 1936 and has retained a charming rustic character.
+Nearby, across the road, is an attractive old- growth woods of White pine, hemlock, and beech.
 A grand sight, these 300 to 400 year old trees may whisper secrets to passing hikers.
-The Hickory Creek Trail passes by the campground and weaves though the Wilderness across a rolling terrain and offers solitude, serenity, and wildlife viewing.
-SEASONS Open Seasonal: Yes Open All Year: No Seasonal Comment: Open mid-May through mid-October.
-RATE AND MAXIMUM STAY PERMITTED Rate: $11 to $13 per day.
-Maximum Stay Permitted (days): 14 CAMPGROUND SITE CONFIGURATION No. RV Sites: 0 No. Tent Sites: 5 No. Combined Sites (Tent or RV): 21 Total Sites: 26 Tent Pads: No Group Tent Sites: Yes Open Sites: No Wooded Sites: Yes No. Tables on Sites: 26 No. Grilles on Sites: 26 RV INFORMATION Hookups: None Group RV Sites: No No. RV Pull Throughs: 0 Waste Station: Yes Potable Water at Waste Station: Yes Largest Parking Apron Size: 12.5' X 93' FACILITIES Vaults: Yes Flush Toilets: No Hot Showers: No Wheelchair Friendly Toilets: No Public Phone: No Playground: Yes No. Water Spigots (non-site): 4 No. Threaded: 1 WATER SPORTS - None HIKING Hearts Content Scenic Trail (foot - loop) - 1.1 miles Hickory Creek Trail (foot and horse - loop) - 12 miles.
-This trail runs through Hickory Creek Wilderness FISHING No
+The Hickory Creek Trail passes by the campground and weaves through the Wilderness across a rolling terrain and offers solitude, serenity, and wildlife viewing.
+This is bear country; practice safe food storage technique.
+SEASONS Open Seasonal: Yes Open All Year: No Seasonal Comment: Open May 1 through October 29 RATE AND MAXIMUM STAY PERMITTED Rate: $12 per day - basic $14 per day - with lean-to Maximum Stay Permitted (days): 14 CAMPGROUND SITE CONFIGURATION No. RV Sites: 0 No. Tent Sites: 2 No. Combined Sites (Tent or RV): 24 Total Sites: 26 Tent Pads: No Open Sites: No Wooded Sites: Yes Equestrian Camping: No No. Tables on Sites: 26 No. Grilles on Sites: 26 RV INFORMATION Hookups: None No. RV Pull Throughs: 0 Waste Station: Yes Potable Water at Waste Station: Yes Average Parking Apron Size: See RV comments Comments: The parking aprons are gravel and grass and most accommodate any size RV.
+FACILITIES Vaults: Yes Flush Toilets: No Hot Showers: No Wheelchair Friendly Toilets: No Public Phone: No Playground: Yes No. Water Spigots (non-site): 4 No. Threaded: 2 WATER SPORTS None HIKING Hearts Content Scenic Trail (foot - loop) - 1.1 miles Hickory Creek Trail (foot and horse - loop) - 12 miles.
+This trail runs through Hickory Creek Wilderness FISHING - No